 The answer is a random number which will usually be less than 1.
-This says that usually the variance of the median for normal data.
+This says that usually the variance of the mean is less than the variance of the median for normal data.
 Repeat using the exponential instead of the normal.
 For example: